MCHPR/MCHPRS/README.md

 ### LuckPerms

 MCHPRS has basic support for LuckPerms with MySQL or MariaDB remote database storage.
-This implementation has no commands or interface and would have to be manged through LuckPerms running on a proxy (`/lpb`) or other server (`/lp`)
+This implementation has no commands or interface and would have to be managed through LuckPerms running on a proxy (`/lpb`) or other server (`/lp`)

 To use LuckPerms, append this to your `Config.toml`: